-Responding to God's call to address this crisis, Mennonite Men is locating land, forming a network of partners and resources, assisting with tree planting, and receiving contributions for this program.
+We are responding to God's call to address the climate change crisis through a large-scale tree-planting campaign.
+Mennonite Men is locating land, forming a network of partners and resources, assisting with tree planting, and receiving contributions for this program.

 We invite men's groups, youth groups, congregations, universities, nonprofits, and other groups to participate in this campaign.